-- A. The differentiated pay schedule shall be adjusted equal to the adjustment made to the salary schedule for all years 2013-2016. - B. All employees will be placed on the first step of the pay schedule and advanced to any higher step on the basis of a year's experience in the particular activity. - C. Compensation and/or release periods for varsity coaches shall be separately negotiated and may or may not be, in totality, included in the salary formula.
+- A. The differentiated pay schedule shall be adjusted equal to the adjustment made to the salary schedule for all years 2016-2019. - B. All employees will be placed on the first step of the pay schedule and advanced to any higher step on the basis of a year's experience in the particular activity. - C. Compensation and/or release periods for varsity coaches shall be separately negotiated and may or may not be, in totality, included in the salary formula.
 Modifications to the differentiated pay schedule shall take effect upon date as determined by negotiations. - D. The operation of these provisions shall not have the effect of reducing any differentiated pay received by a current employee of the District. - E. Those positions receiving released time in addition to a stipend shall have the stipend reduced by one-half ($\frac{1}{2}$). - F. The position of Athletic Director shall receive at least two (2) released periods in addition to the full stipend. - G. A Department Chair has responsibility for the number of classes taught within the department.
 Classes shall be assigned to only one (1) Department Chair for purposes of the compensation allocation.
-Department Chair compensation shall be based solely on the number of sections at Burroughs High School, according to the current schedule, with the exception of Library Chair, which counts the number of classified librarians for whom he or she acts as a liaison. - H. Middle School Liaisons shall be established in the following subject areas: English, Math, History/Social Science, Science, Fine Arts, Physical Education, and Special Education.
+Department Chair compensation shall be based solely on the number of sections at comprehensive secondary schools, according to the current schedule, with the exception of the Burroughs High School Library Chair, which counts the number of classified librarians for whom he or she acts as a liaison and the District Lead nurse, who supervises the district -wide medical plan. - H. Department chairs at middle schools shall be established in the following subject areas: English, Math, History/Social Science, Science, Fine Arts, Physical Education, and Special Education.

 - I. The District retains the right to determine the establishment of additional differentiated pay positions.
 Once a position is established, the parties shall negotiate actual placement on the differentiated pay schedule. - J. Differentiated pay positions shall be advertised and assigned on an annual basis.

-Certificated teachers shall have priority for differentiated pay positions unless they do not meet the advertised qualifications for the position(s).
+Certificated teachers shall have priority for differentiated pay positions unless they do not meet the advertised qualifications for the position(s). - K. An elementary combination class teacher will receive a stipend equal to 6% of his or her salary.